Oak habitat is in decline

 Choose your location thoughtfully

-- Give the tree 40-50 feet of space at least away from other trees and buildings
+- Give the tree at least 40-50 ft of space away from other trees and buildings

 - In the Willamette Valley most oak are found in lower elevations, below 2000 ft is a safe bet

-- If you plant a bigger tree (3+ ft) you will need to water the tree the first summer or two to help it establish
+- If you plant a bigger tree (more than a few feet tall) you will need to water the tree the first summer or two to help it establish

-- Plant in an open area away from prolific weeds (such as Himalayan blackberry and Reed canary grass)
+- Plant in an open area away from prolific weeds (avoid areas with Himalayan blackberry and Reed canary grass)

-Spread mulch (bark chips or leaf litter) 2 inches thick around the base of the tree.
-Weed around the base annually until the tree has a chance to grow taller than the surrounding weeds.
+- Spread mulch (bark chips or leaf litter) a few inches thick around the base of the tree after planting.
+Leave a small gap a few inches wide between the mulch and the stem to allow the tree to breathe.
+Weed and mulch around the base annually until the tree has a chance to grow taller than the surrounding weeds.

-If you have wildlife like beaver and deer in the area, it’s a good idea to add a cage or tube around the tree for protection for the first few years.
+- If you have wildlife like beaver and deer in the area, it’s a good idea to add a cage or tube around the tree for protection for the first few years.
+The tubes are also a great solution if you’re worried about stepping on or mowing over your new tree.
 Search for “seedling protectors” from forest supply companies online.

-Keep an eye on your tree, weed and water as necessary.
+Keep an eye on your tree as it grows and water as necessary during the dry summer months.
 Smaller trees with healthy root systems (full of small fibrous roots) can survive without watering.
-Counterintuitively, large trees may need more watering during the hottest weeks of summer in the first two years in order to support their larger root system.
+Counterintuitively, large trees (those more than a couple feet tall) may need more help and more water in the first few summers in order to support their larger root system.

 Starting an oak from an acorn

-Essential supplies: oak acorn, pot, bucket to float the acorn, potting soil & caging/protection.
+Essential supplies for acorn growing: oak acorns, pot, bucket to float the acorn(s), potting soil & caging/protection.

 Checking health: Once you’ve gathered your acorns remove those that have holes, a sign of insect damage.
 You can put the acorns in a bucket or jar of water overnight.
-The acorns that float are probably damage and you can toss.
+The acorns that float are probably damaged and you can toss in the compost.
 Those that sink are ready for germination.

 Potting: You can plant your acorns immediately after soaking them.
-Place them in a long treepot or 1 gal bucket.
+Place them in a long treepot or 1 gallon nursery pot (search online for these or ask a local nursery).
 Fill your pot with an even mixture of outdoor soil (ideally from under an oak tree) and potting soil.
-Put the acorn sideways, 1/4 inch below the level of the soil.
-Cover with wire mesh or some form of breathable protection to keep critters away.
+Put the acorn sideways, 1/4 inch below the level of the soil and cover with soil.
+Cover the top of the pot with wire mesh or some form of breathable protection to keep critters away.
 You can expect a sprout to form in the spring.
 Keep the sprout protected and potted for a year or two, watering regularly in the summer.

 Planting: After the seedling is two years old it’s big enough to plant outside.
 Look to our tree planting guidelines above for tips.